CenterForSpatialResearch/data_mgmt_tutorials/data_cleaning_excel.md

 	1. What do all of the columns mean?
 	2. Are there any columns that are going to be irrelevant to your project?
 	3. Is there geo-referenced information in this dataset?
 What does it look like?
-	4. What problems will need to resolve?
+	4. What problems will we need to resolve?

-5. Export the data and download it as a csv file. ('Export' is light blue on the far right side)
+5. Export the data and download it as a csv file.
 ![image](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/bluebutton.tiff)

 6. Go to Excel and open a new spreadsheet.
 You will be guided through a series of steps asking how the data is delimited.
 It is 'delimited', not 'fixed-width'.
 "CSV" stands for "comma separated values", so select 'comma', and keep the quotes for delimiting text.

 7. Click 'Next' and 'Finish'.
-**STOP** *Does the data look how you expected it to look?
-Why or why not?
-What happened?
-How can we fix it?*

-7. Go back to NYC OpenData
+8. Go back to NYC OpenData

 	1. Select 'Manage' (brown button on left)